ARC Book Review: How to Survive a Horror Story by Mallory Arnold

 The Not So Good Stuff

 On the topic of plot, I wish I could say that I thought differently about that aspect of the book.
-Whilst the characters had the aforementioned flaws, I also found that the story itself lacked any depth.
+Whilst the characters had the aforementioned flaws, I also found that the story itself lacked some depth.
 The riddles in each room became quite repetitive and predictable, and there were no real surprises awaiting the reader at the end.
 In addition, it was difficult for me to move past the plot holes.
 Wounds would suddenly disappear or move position from one chapter to the other, making me believe that the novel hasn't gone through a consistency read.

 Rating